VisanCristian/Encrypt-IT/README.md

 ### Running the program on Windows:
 - First, run the `install.bat` file using `call setup.bat`
-- After that, simply run `main.py` with your python itnerpreter.
+- After that, simply run `main.py` with your python interpreter.